TahaUser5/voca-twin/README.md

 ---

-To run the project locally, follow the [Getting Started](#getting-started) guide below.

----

 ## Overview

 VocaTwin was built as a Final Year Project to explore the convergence of **voice AI**, **computer vision**, and **mobile development**.
 The app allows users to: